loaywaleed/company-management-system/README.md

 #### Why did I choose Frappe?

-I have used ERPNext before and familiar with Frappe so when I saw it gives an advantage, I decided to go for it to better maximize my chances.
-I definitely could have done it in Django (DRF) as well as I am well versed in it and have used it countless times and could do it too if needed.
+I have used ERPNext before so I am familiar with Frappe.
+When I read that it's an advantage, I decided to go for it to better maximize my chances.
+I definitely could have done it in Django (DRF) as well, as I am well versed in it and have used it countless times and could do it too if needed.

 #### How did I start out?